tstana/xlcal-shutter-motor-control/README.md

 5. After the installation completes, navigate to the installation folder.
 6. Create a shortcut of the `CalibBeamCtrl.exe` to the computer's Desktop, so it can be easily run.

-Note that the program can also be run directly from Visual Studio, if an installation of it is available.
-The installed version is of course the most out-of-the box solution available -- and is linked to a defined release of the program.

 ## Preparing the setup